celo-org/docs/docs/developer-resources/testnet-wallet.md

 :::tip

-Skip to [Step 3](#step-3-import-account-to-wallet-for-options-2--3) to connect your account to your wallet.
+Continue to [import your acccounts to your wallet](#import-account-to-wallet-for-options-2--3) to continue.

 :::

-## Step 3: Import Account to Wallet (for Options 2 & 3)
+## Import Account to Wallet (for Options 2 & 3)

 If you created an account using option 2 or 3, you can now import these accounts to your wallet.